 Addiction affects people across all demographics, regardless of race, class, gender, and religion – including those of the Christian faith.
-Christianity is the most practiced religion in the world and encompasses multiple denominations, including: Anglicanism, Catholicism, Lutheran, Protestantism, Evangelism, and many others.
-Although these sects of Christianity all have differing views, the core of the faith centers around the life and teachings of Jesus Christ.
+Christianity is the most practiced religion in the world and encompasses multiple denominations, including: Anglicanism, Catholicism, Lutheranism, Protestantism, Evangelism, and many others.
+Although these sects of Christianity all have differing views, their core principles all center around the life and teachings of Jesus Christ.
 Christian addiction treatment provides a safe environment for people of all of these different sectors to heal from addiction with like-minded individuals that focuses on strengthening one’s relationship with Jesus.

 Before addiction was officially recognized as a disease in the 1940s, religious organizations often characterized it as a moral defect or sin.
 The Christian faith now views addition to be a condition that is a result of bad choices and poor spiritual circumstance rather than of sinful nature.
 For people struggling with addiction, substance abuse is coping mechanism used to deal with the hardships of life rather than religious worship.
 Those with problematic substance use then position drugs and alcohol in the place of God, attempting to fix the emotional turmoil they are experiencing with a temporary resolution.
 The Gospel upholds that salvation is only possible through Jesus Christ – people must embrace Him fully and whole-heartedly in order to receive his deliverance.

 The Christian faith believes that the key to overcoming addiction is the process of spiritual transformation.
 God can provide the strength, support, and clarity that is necessary to work through the obstacles that are inherently a part of recovery.
 The religion believes that anyone can overcome addiction by attending the proper treatment program and dedicating themselves to a sober lifestyle that upholds Christian values.